TheLastProject/mkblog.sh/README.md

 ## Dependencies

-Aside from standard tooling, mkblog.sh requires a markdown parser that parses standard input and sends the HTML to standard output.
-By default, this is named "markdown", but you can change this by editing the `blog_mdproc` file.
+Aside from standard tooling, mkblog.sh requires envsubst, part of gettext, and a markdown parser that parses standard input and sends the HTML to standard output.
+By default, this is named "markdown", but you can change this by editing the `var_mdproc` file.
 We recommend `discount` (which conveniently does the right thing by default).

 ## License